top of page

 How to treat Chorioptic Mites in alpacas:

-To treat chorioptic mites in alpacas, bathe the affected alpaca using Keratolytic shampoo (such as Sebomild or Sebolytic) and leave it to soak in for 20 minutes before rinsing and then, once dry, apply a topical anti-mite spray to affected areas (such as Frontline or Deosect) and rub it down to skin level.
+To treat chorioptic mites in alpacas, bathe the affected alpaca using Keratolytic shampoo (such as Sebomild or Sebolytic) and leave it to soak in for 20 minutes before rinsing and then, once dry, apply a topical anti-mite spray to affected areas (such as Frontline or Deosect) and rub it down to skin level (wear disposable gloves to do this).
+Be careful not to spray it into the eyes - if you need to treat around the eyes, first apply spray to a sponge and then use sponge to apply on the face.
 Using anti-mite spray should also be done from toes to knees/hocks in animals from the same group, even if no clinical signs are seen.
+Completely mucking out their shelters, disinfecting the area and leaving it to dry before putting fresh straw back down will reduce the level of mites present in the substrate and help with the alpaca’s recovery.

 How to Treat Damaged Skin After Mites